hilschernetiotedge/netFIELD-extension-linux/README.md

 ### Installation Script

 The Linux bash installation script hereunder adds/removes netFIELD support for a platform running native Linux such as Ubuntu, Debian, Raspbian.
-It can be used to as basic example for use i [YOCTO](https://www.yoctoproject.org/) project-based ones.
+It can be used to as basic example for use in [YOCTO](https://www.yoctoproject.org/) project-based ones.

 During the execution, it is registering(onboarding)/unregistering(offboarding) the calling platform to/from a given netFIELD Internet presence.